lizhangqu/FrescoLoader/README.md

 To run the sample application, simply clone this repository and use android studio to compile it, then install it on a connected device.

+## Note

+>If you use this FrescoLoader, please make sure you have not use the ImageView's tag.

 ## Usage

 ### Dependency